Eva-Zhong/movielens_tag_recommendation/README.md

 # About this project

-In this project, I applied a few natural language processing algorithms identify which tags that users of movielens--a movie recommendation website--applied best characterize these movies.
+In this project, I applied a few natural language processing algorithms to identify which tags that users of movielens--a movie recommendation website--applied best characterize these movies.

 My approach is: